dpryan79/MethylDackel/README.md

 Prerequisites
 =============

-A C compiler, such as gcc, and htslib (versions 1.4 through 1.9 are known to be compatible).
+A C compiler, such as gcc, htslib (versions 1.4 through 1.9 are known to be compatible) and libBigWig are required.
+For libBigWig, the static library is used.

 Compilation
 ===========